MDrance/ML_BreastCancer_Data/README.md

-# Different machine learning models using Breast Cancer Wisconsin (Diagnostic) Data Set from Kaggle
+# Different machine learning models on Breast Cancer Wisconsin (Diagnostic) Data Set from Kaggle
-The goal of this repo is to test different ML models and evaluate their metrics.
+The goal of this repository is to test different ML models and evaluate their metrics.

 ## 1.Pre-processing the data